Caradog ap Meirion

 Caradog ap Meirion reigned c.
 754 – c.
 798, died c.
 798, was a king of Gwynedd in North West Wales.
 This Welsh name means Caradog son of Meirion.

-This era in the history of Kingdom of Gwynedd was not notable and, given the lack of reliable information available, serious histories such that as by John Davies do not mention Caradog, or (like that of John Edward Lloyd) mention his name only in a footnote quoting the year of his death in the Annales Cambriae.
+This era in the history of Kingdom of Gwynedd was not notable and, given the lack of reliable information available, serious histories such as that by John Davies do not mention Caradog, or (like that of John Edward Lloyd) mention his name only in a footnote quoting the year of his death in the Annales Cambriae.